surgiie/vault-cli/README.md

 vault --help
 ```

-**Note** - Your `~/.vault` directory will be mounted to the container.
+**Note** - Your `~/.vault` directory will be copied to the container.
 Your current env variables will also be passed to the container.
-In this example, `SOME_ENV_VARIABLE_NAME="THE_VALUE"` will be included in your exported .env file.
+The `~/.vault` directory will also be copied back to your host machine after you execute a command.
+This is so any changes made to the `~/.vault` directory in the container are persisted on your host machine and things are kept in sync.